Understanding Miscarriage: Recovery

 Returning to your daily routines

 You are the best judge of how you feel.
 Do only as much as you feel up to.
-Also be sure to follow your doctor’s instructions.
+Also be sure to follow your healthcare provider’s instructions.
 Keep the following in mind:

 Return to work or your daily routines when you feel ready.
 This might be right away, or you may want to wait a few days.

 Take showers instead of tub baths.
 This helps prevent infection.
-Your doctor will tell you when you can take baths again.
+Your healthcare provider will tell you when you can take baths again.

 Avoid strenuous exercise, such as aerobics or running, until the bleeding slows to the rate of a normal period.

-Wait to have sex, and don’t use tampons until your doctor says it is OK.
+Wait to have sex, and don’t use tampons until your healthcare provider says it is OK.

 Do not douche.